Transforming the Learning Experience and Building the Workforce of the FutureBecome a Partner

 Edvotek has partnered with PLTW to provide transformative biotech learning experiences and tools to empower students across the nation.

-GE has partnered with PLTW to provide funding for PLTW program implementations in the Boston Public Schools district and to support leadership conferences on STEM education.
+GE has partnered with PLTW to provide funding for a PLTW program implementation in the Boston Public Schools district and to support leadership conferences on STEM education.